MaamounMribah/LLM-GPT2/README.md

 - Automate the process of building, pushing docker container to remote repository.
 - Automate the deployment of an LLM model inside the docker container to a kubeflow pipeline that runs on kubernetes cluster locally.
+- Comparing the generated output of the LLM model before and after fine tunnig